 python3 crawler.py "2004 in music" "Events"

 we can automatically generate a set of questions based on events in music during 2004!
-The use of and loading of the model can be seen in the
+How the the model is used be seen in the

 get_facts_and_metadata_from_html function.
-It ends up writing the answers in a way that can be analyzed by the quiz itself - it saves the
+It ends up writing the answers in a way that can be analyzed by the quiz software - it saves the

 fact (which is the answer), a